kiskolabs/WebPalvelinohjelmointi2023/english/week8.md

 ### Actions

 Actions are methods defined within a controller that respond to user events or changes in the application state.
-Actions are identified using the data-action attribute and can be triggered by a wide variety of events, such as clicks, form submissions, or even custom events.
+Actions are identified using the data-action attribute and can be triggered by a wide variety of events, such as clicks, form submissions, or even custom events.<br />
 Here's an example of adding action to the button -element `<button data-action="click->hello#greet">Greet</button>`.
 This code attaches a click event listener to the button element with the controller identifier "hello" and calls its "greet" method when the button is clicked.

 ```html